 School-age children may also like to play or talk about their interests while their stuttering is measured.
 I measure stuttering in older children, adolescents and adults during conversation with me as well as while they read aloud.

 I also ask parents to bring a recording of their young child to the assessment, as stuttering is cyclical, and may not be present at the time of the assessment.

 By the end of the assessment appointment I expect that you will have a better understanding of stuttering.
 I will make recommendations regarding treatment.

-The Lidcombe Program is the treatment I mostly recommend for preschool-age clients; the timing of this treatment depends on the child and is something I will discuss with each client.
+The Lidcombe Program is the treatment I recommend for stuttering in preschool-age clients; the timing of this treatment depends on the child and is something I will discuss with each client.

 School-age children may require a slight modification of the the Lidcombe Program for a successful outcome.
 With adolescents and adults there are various treatment techniques to trial.
 I find the Camperdown Program the most comprehensive method of teaching speech restructuring.